CMS87/mining-calculator/DEPLOY_SUCCESS.md

 - Comprehensive deal breakdown tables
 - Sensitivity analysis showing returns under different market conditions

-## 📋 What Was Changed
+## 📋 What Was Updated

-1. ✅ Added GitHub Actions workflow for automatic deployment
+1. ✅ Configured docs for Cloudflare Pages
-2. ✅ Updated Vite config with correct base path
+2. ✅ Reset Vite base path for root hosting
-3. ✅ Created comprehensive documentation (README.md, DEPLOYMENT.md)
+3. ✅ Removed GitHub Pages workflow (not supported for private repos on free plan)
-4. ✅ Configured `.gitignore` to exclude build artifacts
+4. ✅ Cleaned deployment guidance
-5. ✅ Tested build and preview locally

 ## 🔄 Keeping It Updated

 After the initial setup, any changes you push to the `main` branch will:
-- Automatically trigger a rebuild
+- Trigger a new Cloudflare build
-- Redeploy to GitHub Pages
+- Redeploy automatically
-- Be live in 2-3 minutes
+- Be live in minutes

-No manual steps needed!

-## 🌐 Alternative Deployment Options

-If you prefer not to use GitHub Pages, the documentation includes setup guides for:
-- **Netlify** - Free, great for sharing with custom domains
-- **Vercel** - Free, optimized for React apps
-- **Cloudflare Pages** - Free, global CDN included

-All options are documented in the README.md file.

 ## 🆘 Troubleshooting

-### If the workflow fails:
+### If the build fails:
-1. Check **Actions** tab for error messages
+1. Check Cloudflare Pages build logs
-2. Ensure GitHub Pages is set to "GitHub Actions" (not "Deploy from branch")
+2. Ensure `NODE_VERSION=20` is set
-3. Verify workflow permissions: **Settings → Actions → General → Workflow permissions** should be "Read and write"
+3. Verify build command is `npm run build`

-### If the page shows 404:
+### If the page shows blank or assets fail:
-1. Wait 2-3 minutes after deployment completes
-2. Check that the URL is correct: `https://cms87.github.io/mining-calculator/`
-3. Clear browser cache
+1. Confirm `vite.config.js` has no `/mining-calculator/` base path
+2. Redeploy after changes

 ## 📞 Questions?

 - Check `DEPLOYMENT.md` for the quick start guide
 - Check `README.md` for detailed documentation
-- Review the GitHub Actions workflow in `.github/workflows/deploy.yml`

 ## ✨ That's It!

-Your mining calculator is ready to share with investors, partners, or anyone interested in evaluating the Pecos 15 MW facility business models!
+Your mining calculator is ready to share with investors, partners, or anyone interested in evaluating the Pecos 15 MW facility business models.